toutane/caml-notes/README.md

 # caml-functions
-A collection of functions written in CamL
+Collection of functions written in CamL